momozahara/word-counter/README.md

 # WORD COUNTER

-this is my owned version of wc for personal use
+this is my own version of wc for personal use

 ### Usage